 Love sausage but you’re tired of same-old same-old?
 This keto Sausage Stew is loaded with big chunks of sausage, oodles of flavor, and plenty of veggies — it is one deliciously different stew.

-I’m always on the lookout for easy comfort-food recipes, and this one qualifies!
+I’m always on the lookout for easy comfort-food recipes, and this keto Italian sausage recipe qualifies!
 I love the versatility of this dish – I can change up the sausage, and it’s an easy meal for all of us when I serve it with pasta for the kids.

 Hungry?
 Let’s get cooking!

 What You Need To Make keto Sausage Stew